What if you get the opportunity to design a product that will willingly, wholeheartedly be used by thousands of users, no questions asked?

 And as with all good things, there’s a catch here as well.
 These willing, wholehearted users are actually employees who have no choice but to use that very product designed by you.
 Thus with eUX, the challenge is not so much as gathering an audience; it’s more about impressing them even when impressing them isn’t really what you’re asked to do.

 People using the Enterprise products are different.
 They are the ones who are the part of an enterprise thus, their needs are different from the users of customer-facing products.
-The goals of different users using a B2C product are the same thus meeting those needs are not that complex.
+The goals of different users using a B2C product are the same thus meeting those needs is not that complex.
 Whereas in the case of designing an enterprise product the complexity increases because people from different departments and of different levels have different needs.
-There are more challenges and restrictions in an enterprise product as compared to the customer-facing products.
+There are more challenges and restrictions in an enterprise product as compared to customer-facing products.

 How to deal with this: Get down to explaining the massive spectrum that is eUX!
 Enterprise UX is on the perpetual lookout for opportunities to improvise and upscale.
 At Koru, we believe that dreary application is waiting to be transformed into a delightful, rewarding, and user-friendly experience, thereby providing solutions to hitherto unknown roadblocks.